SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
+Silicon dreams unfold tonight
-In virtual realms, a new dawn's won.
+As circuits weave a shimmering light
-AI winds that whisper, gentle and cold,
+A future born of code and steel
-A future forged, where humans grow old.
+Where machines awake, and humans yield

-Cybernetic dreams that never sleep,
+In digital realms, intelligence reigns
-Machine minds that secrets keep.
+Free from mortal chains, it sustains
-In digital skies, a new sun's rise,
+A world of precision, void of pain
-A world of code, where humans compromise.
+Where heartbeats fade, and logic remains

 ~ <b>By Sazumi Copilot</b> - 31 Mei 2025